Take Out vs. Delivery – How To Practice Both Safely

 Many challenges have followed the arrival of COVID-19, the issue of acquiring food being one of the largest.
 The grocery stores have been wiped clean and now some have been left only with the option to “eat out”.
 Those who have turned to fast food or restaurants might be concerned about the safety and reliability of the service and food.
 The Food and Drug Administration (FDA), however, has stated there has been no relationship found between the transmission of COVID-19 and food.

 When ordering takeout or delivery, it is important to pay attention to potential person-to-person and equipment-to-person transmission of COVID-19.
+This means you must know if the restaurant or hotel is being careful about making and handling food throughout the process.
+This also includes the proper storage, food preparation, food packing, and delivery to your doorstep.

 It is highly emphasized to wear protective gear when leaving the house; this is especially important when coming into contact with the employees at restaurants.
 When picking up your takeout at a restaurant, ensure you are wearing a medical grade mask and a pair of gloves.
 If you do not have access to such a mask, the World Health Organization recommends the use of a cloth mask in its place.
+Make sure that you are going prepared and covered when visiting a place to take your food order.

 The best payment method is online – not in store – if the option is available.
 This minimizes any contact you may have with the cashier or the surface of the payment terminal.
 If they do not have a pay online option, use the option to tap your card if using a debit machine.
 If paying with cash, simply place the money on the counter and do not attempt to place it directly into the cashier’s hand.